Pop psychology sells well.

 The realization that people can act evil and we must learn to cope with that evil is, after all, one of the founding principles of this website.

-But denying that people -or at least some people- can become abusive when given enough power and under certain social situations is the equivalent of not understanding human nature.
+But denying that people -or at least some people- can become abusive in certain contexts and when given enough power is a denial of human nature.

 To say it in Zimbardo’s own words: